OT-OSM/nexus/README.md

 #Future Proposed Changes
 -----------------------

-* Will make this role compatiblw for Amazon Linux.
+* Will make this role compatible for Amazon Linux.

 #References
 -------------